This page is for Barry Allen, the second (and current) Flash.

 Barry keeps his usual running speed is subsonic, to limit the destruction he might cause to people and structures.
 He is capable of running across water and up the sides of buildings.
 Barry has used his super speed to quickly rebuild damages that he might have caused, and he can also take apart objects in mid air within a blink of an eye.

 Allen can control his body at the molecular level, allowing him to vibrate his body through solid objects.
 While in this intangible state, he is able to breathe, but is immune to any airborne viruses.
 He is also able to vibrate so fast that light doesn't reflect off of him, rendering him invisible to the human eye.
 He retains sight even in this state.
 Barry can also extend this ability to solid object and phase them through other matter.
 Though the larger the object the more tired he becomes.
+He has shown to even phase an entire airplane and its passengers for a limited time.

 Speed Force Aura